 The Sunshine Coast, Eastern Cape, is so named because it gets the most sunshine in South Africa, roughly 320 out of 365 days a year.

 The Tsitsikamma (part of the Garden Route National Park) marks the start of the Eastern Cape's Sunshine Coast, and is an absolute must for adventure seekers.
-Abseiling, hiking, river rides, nature trails and the world's highest commercial bungee jump are all on offer in this protected park.
+Abseiling, hiking, river rides, nature trails and the world's highest commercial bungee jump are all on offer in this area.

-At the route's northern end is the coastal town of East London, affectionately known as Buffalo City.
+At the route's northern end is the coastal town of East London, also called Buffalo City.
 Like much of the rest of the Eastern Cape, this town has a rich history associated with the local people and the impact of the arrival of early European settlers.
-Further historical attractions can be sought out in the various inland towns, most notably Grahamstown.

 Travel tips & Planning info

 Fly direct from any of South Africa’s major cities to Port Elizabeth International Airport.
 If you’re driving; from Johannesburg take the N1 south and then the N9 after Colesberg.
 Pick up the N10 at Middleburg to Port Elizabeth.